googleworkspace/drive-quickeditors/README.md

 ## Building from source

-If you don't already have [Gulp](http://gulpjs.com/) and [Bower](http://bower.io/) you can install with:

-    npm install -g gulp bower

 Fetch the source for the app:

     git clone https://github.com/googledrive/web-quickeditor.git
     cd web-quickeditor
-    npm install & bower install
+    npm install

 ### Create a Google APIs project and Activate the Drive API

 First, you need to activate the Drive API for your app.
-You can do it by configuring your API project in the [Google Developers Console](https://console.developers.google.com/).
+Activate it by configuring your API project in the [Google Developers Console](https://console.developers.google.com/).

 - Use [this wizard](https://console.developers.google.com/start/api?id=drive) to create or select a project in the Google Developers Console and automatically enable the API.
 - Open the **API Manager** on the left sidebar.